Ballwizard/lectures/Finishing/Reverse Layup.md

 ### How to do a reverse layup?

-The underhand layup requires gentleness and an understanding of ball physics.
-Unlike the regular overhand layup, the underhand layup requires much more precision, but with that precision comes (in most cases) better results.

-The motion of the underhand layup starts with the ball in front of you, in a low position.
-You are holding it with only one hand on the bottom of the ball.
-Now, take a step with your right foot if you are on the right side of the basket and likewise on the left side.
+The reverse layup starts with the player holding the ball on one side of the basket.
+Dribble then take a step, if you're sure that you can jump from that position and end up on the other side of the basket, then jump.
+If not, take another step and dribble until you are c

-Then take another step.
-Explode from your foot with the ball in front of you.
-Once you are close to the apex of your rise (while you're still rising), release the ball by flicking your wrist, and rolling the ball towards the basket.

 ### When should you do an underhand layup?